ying-teaching/python-book/docs/ch07_class/notes/basic_class.md

 ### 1.3 Encapsulation

 The data (the attributes) and functions (the methods) are encapsulated inside a class.
 You only use methods and attributes, together called interfaces, to access instances.

 The implementation of attributes and methods could be changed without affecting its use if the class interface doesn't change.
+Python allows you to implement attributes using methods -- the so-called **uniform access principle**.

 Encapsulation is a desired objective.
 In practice, it is hard to define a flexible interface that works in different contents.

 ### 1.4 Polymorphism